Manchester United takeover: Qatari Sheikh Jassim Bin Hamad Al Thani makes 'substantial' bid for club as Sir Jim Ratcliffe's Ineos also make offer

-The deadline to put in a bid for Manchester United passed at 10pm on Friday; Sheikh Jassim Bin Hamad Al Thani wants to restore Manchester United to their former glories with emphasis on youth and infrastructure; Sir Jim Ratcliffe is Britain's richest man
+Deadline for Man Utd bid passed at 10pm on Friday; Sheikh Jassim Bin Hamad Al Thani wants to restore Man Utd to their former glories with emphasis on youth and infrastructure; Sir Jim Ratcliffe is Britain's richest man; US hedge fund Elliott Management also lodged a finance proposal

 Ratcliffe, Britain's richest man, had indicated his intention to bid for the club last month and there was confirmation an offer from his company Ineos had been made just before the 10pm deadline set by Raine Group, who are organising the potential sale of the club on behalf of the Glazer family.